 “In this foundational text Brian Brock has firmly established ‘creatureliness’ as a category of decisive theological and ethical significance.
 His wide-ranging and deeply probing reflections demonstrate that the implications are enormous and cannot be ignored, especially as we confront today’s multiple social and ecological crises.”

-Norman Wirzba, Duke University
+Norman Wirzba, Duke Divinity School

 “This presentation of theological ethics impressively shows how the hermeneutics of biblical texts and the ethical hermeneutics of the reality of life are intertwined.
 In vivid language, Brock shows the ethical formation of the reality of life (ethos) through the revelatory power of the narrative of Genesis 1–11.
 It becomes apparent how being attuned to this ethos involves the eschatological renewal of one’s understanding and the actualizing of this messianic-eschatological vision in life.
 The book offers excellent access to this practice of ethical learning.”